ccamj/Personal-Projects/asteroid_game/README.md

 ## Installation

 This project was set up for use on Linux.
 Use the provided Makefile ($ make) to compile and link the source and object files.
-You can run the program throught either the executable, or the command line $./astro
+You can run the program through either the executable, or the command line $./astro

 ex: